aritrbas/curl/docs/libcurl/opts/CURLOPT_PROXYTYPE.md

 HTTPS Proxy and attempt to speak HTTP/2 over it.
 (Added in 8.1.0)

+## CURLPROXY_HTTPS3

+HTTPS Proxy and attempt to speak HTTP/3 over it.
+(Added in 8.12.0)

 ## CURLPROXY_HTTP_1_0

 HTTP 1.0 Proxy.
 This is similar to CURLPROXY_HTTP except it uses HTTP/1.0 for